CLIAuth/cliauth-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to CLI Auth's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+We believe in a safe and secure web.
+That's why we created **CLI Auth**, which lets you to better interactively authenticate your clients without hiding code.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It uses cryptographic signatures to ensure data security and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including